Uraxys/IdlePlus/README.md

 **Q**: Why isn't the mod / X working?
 <br>**A**: Make sure you have the latest version of the mod installed, if you do, and it still isn't working, please open an issue [here](https://github.com/Uraxys/IdlePlus/issues).
+Remember that most features can be disabled, so if a feature is breaking your game, try disabling it.

 **Q**: Can I use this mod as a base for my own mod?
 <br>**A**: Yes, you can use this mod as a base for your own mod, just remember to follow the license :)